Universidad de Sta. Isabel de Naga: Angeles revolt

 The Spanish provincial capitol capitulated under Angeles' forces, provisioned by the papers of unconditional surrender signed by Governor Vicente Zaldin.
 In the present day, Zaldin-Angeles' treaty is in exhibit at Universidad de Sta.
 Isabel's Museo Histórico de la Universidad de Sta.
 Isabel.
 The Colegio campus seated Angeles' interim government until the American regime came and changed everything for the 20th century.

 American occupation in the 20th century

 Thomasite arrival

 Following the capture and surrender of Gen. Emilio Aguinaldo on 23 March 1901, D Company of the United States Army's 15th Infantry Regiment from Legaspi, Albay occupied Nueva Cáceres.
-The arrival of the Thomasites, aboard the USS Thomas, secularized the Catholic colonial-era public school system in Naga.
-CSI, being a privately-funded Vincentian learning institution, retained most of its Catholic doctrinal teachings in its local curriculum in both primary and normal instructions.
+The arrival of the 500 Thomasites aboard the USS Thomas, secularized the predominantly Catholic school system in Nueva Cáceres.

-It did however substantially revise Colegio's preliminary colonial-era curriculum, superseding it with Anglo-centric educational practices.
-This mirrored early-century American higher education, where 1913 introduced Primary Courses, then Intermediate Courses in 1916.
+Financial troubles during early American occupation

+The Daughters of Charity-led faculty of CSI feared the school's closure, due to both the preferential gratis of the public school system and the general pushback from the predominantly Protestant Americans of sectarian instruction.
+CSI still maintained a stable turnout, but the repealment of government grants and the decrease in the enrollment of paying students caused a severe financial deficit in the institution's operations.
+Most Rev. Jorge Barlin wrote in his report:

+"There are two colleges for the education of girls.
+One is in this city, the other is in the town of Tayabas, which is within the diocese but quite far from the episcopal see.
+The first is under the charge of the Daughters of Charity, with 36 boarding pupils and 80 day scholars."